tsatria03/CookyCraze/docks/readme.txt

 For percentage events, %actual% shows the true amount gained or lost after applying the percentage.

-For example, if you have 200 coins and lose 10 percent, %amount% shows 10 and %actual% shows 20.
+For example, if you have $2.00 and lose 10 percent, %amount% shows 10 and %actual% shows 20 cents.
 For flat events, %actual% and %amount% show the same value, so only %amount% is needed.

 flipper.event